nhipqnguyen/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Project Overview
-Our assignment is to use unsupervised learning to create an analysis for our clients who are preparing to get into the cryptocurrency market.
-We create a report that includes what cryptocurrencies are on the trading market and use clustering algorithm to find out how they could be grouped to create a classification system for this new investment.
-We then use data visualizations to share our findings with the board.
+In this project, I used unsupervised learning to create an analysis for the clients who were preparing to get into the cryptocurrency market.
+I created a report that included what cryptocurrencies were on the trading market and used clustering algorithm to find out how they could be grouped to create a classification system for this new investment.
+I then used Pandas and Plotly to visualize my findings with the board.

 ## Resources
 Data Source: crypto_data.csv